-Our leases primarily include operating leases for office and manufacturing space and equipment.
-Our finance leases are primarily for real estate.
+The Company's leases primarily include operating leases for office and manufacturing space and equipment.
+The Company's finance leases are primarily for real estate.
 For any lease with an initial term in excess of 12 months, the related lease assets and liabilities are recognized on the Condensed Consolidated Balance Sheets as either operating or finance leases at the inception of an agreement where it is determined that a lease exists.
-We have lease agreements that contain both lease and non-lease components, and we have elected to combine lease and non-lease components for all classes of assets.
-Leases with an initial term of 12 months or less are not recorded on the Condensed Consolidated Balance Sheets; we recognize lease expense for these leases on a straight-line basis over the lease term.
-When the terms of multiple lease agreements are materially consistent, we have elected the portfolio approach for our asset and liability calculations.
+The Company has lease agreements that contain both lease and non-lease components, and has elected to combine lease and non-lease components for all classes of assets.
+Leases with an initial term of 12 months or less are not recorded on the Condensed Consolidated Balance Sheets; the Company recognizes lease expense for these leases on a straight-line basis over the lease term.
+When the terms of multiple lease agreements are materially consistent, the Company has elected the portfolio approach for our asset and liability calculations.

 Lease assets represent the right to use an underlying asset for the lease term, and lease liabilities represent the obligation to make lease payments arising from the lease.
 These assets and liabilities are recognized based on the present value of future payments over the lease term at commencement date.
-We generally use a collateralized incremental borrowing rate based on the information available at commencement date, including lease term, in determining the present value of future payments.
-Our assumed lease terms generally do not include options to extend or terminate the lease unless it is reasonably certain that the option will be exercised.
+The Company generally uses a collateralized incremental borrowing rate based on the information available at commencement date, including lease term, in determining the present value of future payments.
+The assumed lease terms of the Company generally do not include options to extend or terminate the lease unless it is reasonably certain that the option will be exercised.

-Some of our real estate operating leases require payment of real estate taxes, common area maintenance, and insurance.
-In addition, certain of our leases are subject to annual changes in the consumer price index.
-These components comprise the majority of our variable lease cost and are excluded from the present value of our lease obligations.
+Some of the Company's real estate operating leases require payment of real estate taxes, common area maintenance, and insurance.
+In addition, certain of the leases are subject to annual changes in the consumer price index.
+These components comprise the majority of the Company's variable lease cost and are excluded from the present value of the lease obligations.
 Fixed payments may contain predetermined fixed rent escalations.
-For our operating leases, we recognize the related rent expense on a straight-line basis from the commencement date to the end of the lease term.
+For operating leases, the Company recognizes the related rent expense on a straight-line basis from the commencement date to the end of the lease term.

-The following table details the supplemental balance sheet information related to our leases:
+The following table details the supplemental balance sheet information related to the Company's leases:

-(in thousands) Classification Febru ary 29, 2020 Assets Operating leases Operating lease assets \$ 30,460 Finance leases Other assets 4,686 Total lease assets \$ 35,146 Liabilities Current: Operating leases Accrued expenses: Other \$ 2,500 Current: Finance leases Accrued expenses: Other 522 Non-Current: Operating leases Operating lease liabilities 27,882 Non-Current: Finance leases Non-current liabilities: Other 5,141 Total lease liabilities \$ 36,045 e Months Ended Six Mo onths Ended (in thousands) Classification February 29, 2020 February 29, 2020 Operating lease expense (1) Costs of goods sold and SG&A \$ 1,773 \$ 3,536 Finance lease cost: Depreciation of lease assets Costs of goods sold and SG&A 144 187 Interest on lease liabilities Interest expense 88 119 Total lease cost \$ 2,005 \$ 3,842
+(in thousands) Classification Ma y 30, 2020

+Assets

+Operating leases Operating lease assets \$ 29,790

+Finance leases Other assets \$ 4,542

+Total lease assets \$ 34,332

+Liabilities

+Liabilities

+Current: Operating leases Accrued expenses: Other \$ 2,507

+Current: Finance leases Accrued expenses: Other 532

+Non-Current: Operating leases Operating lease liabilities 27,366

+Non-Current: Financing leases Non-current liabilities: Other \$ 5,005

+Total lease liabilities \$ 35,410